mintRaven-05/Atlas/README.md

  >[!IMPORTANT]
  >This tool is only supported by Linux-based OS and only for 64-bit architecture.
 This project is still under development and undergoing heavy modifications.
 You can put this project to watch list if you wish to use this.

+ >[!NOTE]
+>This tool is only available for parsing 64-bit binaries.
+Soon the 32-bit elf parser will be released.
 ## Installation

 Copy this repository